es6-enthusiasts/es6-enthusiasts.github.io/CollegeCuisineConnection/index.md

 - **Nutritional Information**: Access nutritional details for each recipe to make informed dietary choices.

-- **User Contributions**: Share your own toaster oven recipes and cooking ideas with the Toaster Oven Lovin community.
+- **User Contributions**: Share your own toaster oven recipes and cooking ideas with the College Cuisine Connection.t community.

 ## Project-Mockups
 **Landing Page**